 Where should I stay in Mexico City?

-I would recommend staying in Roma Norte or La Condesa.
-Both are very central and safe neighborhoods with many things to do, see and eat within a small walking radius.
+I would recommend staying in Roma Norte, La Condesa or Cuauhtémoc if it’s your first time here.
+All are central and safe neighborhoods with many things to do, see and eat within a small walking radius.

 If you stay at an Airbnb and are planning to work remotely, I would message potential hosts for their wifi speed before you book (aim for 40+ mbps if you do a lot of video Zoom calls) and look for reviews that mention noise level, bed comfort and shower pressure.
 Also, CDMX is similar to Europe in that the 1st floor of a building is actually 1 flight of stairs up, so take that into account when booking an apartment in a building without an elevator!